epsi-rns/epsi-rns.github.io/_posts/desktop/2019/2019-10-22-awesome-theme-layout.markdown

 * [github.com/epsi-rns/dotfiles/.../layouts/][dotfiles-svg-icons]

-Again, if you never had experience on theming using SVG, I recommend you to read this article below before continue:
+Again, if you are not familiar with theming using SVG, I recommend you to read this article below before continue:

 * [XFWM4 Theme - Part One][local-xfwm4-theme]